extrabacon/python-shell/README.md

 Terminates the python script, the optional end callback is invoked if specified.
 A kill signal may be provided by `signal`, if `signal` is not specified SIGTERM is sent.

+#### `checkSyntax(code:string)`

+Checks the syntax of the code and returns a promise.
+Promise is rejected if there is a syntax error.

+#### `checkSyntaxFile(filePath:string)`

+Checks the syntax of the file and returns a promise.
+Promise is rejected if there is a syntax error.

 #### event: `message`

 Fires when a chunk of data is parsed from the stdout stream via the `receive` method.
 If a `parser` method is specified, the result of this function will be the message value.
 This event is not emitted in binary mode.